bonitasoft/bonita-doc/md/customize-living-application-layout.md

 The following example shows how to convert the default top menu of an application into a side menu.
 The example sections show how to:
-* Export the default application layout from the Bonita Portal
+* Export the default application layout from Bonita Portal
 * Import the default application layout into the UI Designer
 * Modify this layout
 * Apply the customized layout onto a living application.